 My choice of event possibly gives some insight into my personality.
 It seems that my basic approach to life is summed up by – if you’re going to do something, go completely overboard at it (my husband will vouch for this).

 When I moved to Edinburgh from the back of beyond, I tried to find a cycle club to get involved with.
-I ended up not doing this at all, but joining the wonderful Musselburgh Running Club.
+For various reasons I ended up not doing this at all, but joining the wonderful Musselburgh Running Club.
 They were so friendly and encouraging that I found my bike gathering dust while I started entering running races.

 ‘Consistent’ is possibly the best way to describe my racing performance.
 I was consistent in finishing towards the front of the back third of runners.
 But it didn’t matter.
 I was improving.
 I was getting new pb’s (personal bests).
 I was running longer distances.
 I was enjoying feeling part of something.
 I was gathering an impressive collection of medals (for taking part).

 I got back into cycling when I met my husband but have gone through phases of running ever since.